-There are a number of permits required from the Department of Agriculture and Council.
+There are a number of permits required from the Department of Jobs, Precincts and Regions (DJPR) and Council.

-All beekeepers who keep one or more hives in Victoria are required to be registered with the Department of Economic Development, Jobs, Transport and Planning (DEDJTR), to comply with the Livestock Disease Control Act 1994 and the Apiary Code of Practice 2011.
+All beekeepers who keep one or more hives in Victoria are required to be registered with the Department of Jobs, Precincts and Regions (DJPR), to comply with the Livestock Disease Control Act 1994 and the Apiary Code of Practice 2011.

 The Apiary Code of Practice requires beekeepers to: